fcpg/vim-spotlightify/README.md

 Acknowledgments
 ----------------
-Originally a fork from @romainl, in turn coming from the work of @purpleP,
+Originally a fork from @romainl `vim-cool`.

-@chrisbra, @justinmk, @jamessan, and @ZyX-I.
+Many thanks to igemnace on #vim for testing.

 License
 --------